-This patented, revolutionary, online system provides continuous oil / insulation drying while removing and preventing the build up of oxidation by-products such as acids and other compounds that reduce cooling and paper insulation life.
+This patented, revolutionary, online system provides continuous oil / insulation drying while removing and preventing the build up of oxidation by-products such as acids and other compounds that reduce cooling.

 Developed around out proprietary adsorbent - GTsorb The Sentinel (ICU) has unrivalled carrying capacity.
 Zeolite based oil drying systems have a carry capacity of 20% maximum.
 This means that they need 45kg of the media to capture 9lt of water.